 Our patient, Marvin had reconstructive surgery after Mohs skin cancer on the side of his face.
 Recently he came back to the office for another Mohs skin cancer surgery on his nose.
 He shares in this testimonial how some other plastic surgeons commented on the good results with no scarring.
 We have been sharing some testimonials from our patients recently to ease any anxiety you may have about this procedure.
 If you have any questions, please feel free to comment or contact us for any questions or concerns.

 Below you can see some pictures of before and after skin cancer.
 This young woman in her 30’s came in for a check up after having Mohs skin cancer surgery a month ago on her forehead.
 She had squamous cell carcinoma.
-In our last video, we showed you Don’s testimonial for reconstructive surgery after Mohs in several areas of his face.
+In a previous video, we showed you Don’s testimonial for reconstructive surgery after Mohs in several areas of his face.
 This patient’s surgery was much smaller with only six sutures, and luckily Dr. Mejia was able to spot another basal skin cancer on her nose which was also removed.
 As you can see in the before and after skin cancer pictures, she has no scarring.

 Squamous Skin Cancer On Forehead Before Mohs Skin Cancer Surgery